With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-There are those among us who believe aliens not only exist, but they are here on Earth with us right now.
-Others may not cling to such fantastic notions, but will admit it’s possible, given the vastness of space, that other civilizations may exist out there somewhere.
+There are those among us who believe that aliens not only exist but that they are here on Earth with us right now.
+Others may not cling to such fantastic notions but will admit it’s possible, given the vastness of space, that other civilizations may exist out there somewhere.

-Even plain-old common sense suggests we must have alien friends.
+Even plain-old common sense suggests that aliens must exist.
 Looking up at the stars, it's hard to imagine we're really alone.
 Somewhere out there we have to believe there are other civilizations as intelligent as we are.

 So how do the believers (and the wannabe believers) present their case for alien visitation on Earth?
 Is there really any evidence?

 Some say proof dating all the way back to the ancient past offers compelling reasons to think aliens are here among us.
 Others say eyewitness accounts offer valid proof.
 UFOs are allegedly spotted all the time, even by military personnel and NASA astronauts.
 We can only imagine what the U.S. Government isn't telling us!

 Before we get into all of that we have to ask ourselves: What are the chances alien civilizations are really out there at all?
 Is there a way to determine if alien life is even possible?

 In 1961 astronomer Frank Drake came up with an equation to determine the possibility of other intelligent life in the universe.
 He wasn't wondering about UFOs, or asking if aliens are visiting Earth; he was simply trying to determine the chances of other life forms we might communicate with existing somewhere in the cosmos.

 Depending on how optimistic you are, the results of the Drake equation either tell you it's really, really likely there are other civilizations like ours out there, or they tell you nothing at all.
 It all depends on what numbers your put into the formula.

 - The frequency at which suitable star systems form.

 - The chances of planets around those stars.